milvus-io/pymilvus/orm/docs/source/contribute.rst

 - `Github workflow`_
 - `Contribution Guideline`_

 Contributing is warmly welcomed.
-You can contribute to PyMilvus project by opening issues and submitting pull requests on `PyMilvus Github page <https://github.com/milvus-io/pymilvus-orm>`_.
+You can contribute to PyMilvus ORM project by opening issues and submitting pull requests on `PyMilvus ORM Github page <https://github.com/milvus-io/pymilvus-orm>`_.

 Open Issues
 ===========